eclipse-ee4j/tyrus/README.md

 Tyrus 2.1.x is a compatible implementation of [Jakarta WebSocket](https://jakarta.ee/specifications/websocket/) 2.1.

+Tyrus 2.2.x is a compatible implementation of [Jakarta WebSocket](https://jakarta.ee/specifications/websocket/) 2.2.

 WebSocket protocol defined by IETF provides bi-directional communication between the server and the remote host.
 The pros are mainly the ability to communicate both ways, low latency and small communication overhead.
 Therefore Tyrus and